-- 17. The Trust has explained that it considers harm may occur if the compromise agreement (or a list of reasons why it was entered into) was released into the public domain.
-It has argued that the individual might be subject to "enquiry, comment or criticism for having as s/he would see it asserted his/her rights and reasonably compromised a claim".
-It considers that this amounts to harm. - 18.
-The Commissioner accepts that the disclosure of the agreement may lead to public scrutiny of the details and that this may cause unwarranted distress to the individual concerned. - 19.
-While the redaction of the name and date of the agreement may not allow immediate identification of the relevant individual, the Commissioner considers it to be reasonable to assume that there would be colleagues or acquaintances of the individual who over the past ten years have been aware of any disputes with the Trust.
-It is therefore likely that there will be individuals who would be able to associate any part of the requested information, if disclosed, with a specific person. - 20.
+- 19. The Trust has explained that it considers distress may occur if the full compromise agreement (or a list of reasons why it was entered into) was released into the public domain.
+It has argued that the termination of an individual's employment can be a stressful and difficult process.
+The financial sums contained within the agreement provide significant insight into an individual's financial circumstances.
+Information relating to personal finances is undoubtedly confidential and the Trust considers it would cause unnecessary and unjustifiable distress if this information was released under the FOIA. - 20.
+The Commissioner accepts that the disclosure of the full agreement may lead to public scrutiny of the details and that this may cause unwarranted distress to the individual concerned. - 21.
+In this case the Commissioner has accepted that the redaction of the name and address of the individual ensures that the immediate identification of the relevant individual is not possible.
+However he considers it to be reasonable to assume that it might be possible to link the amount paid to a specific individual.
+The Trust has explained that staff and colleagues are aware that a compromise agreement was entered into and accordingly the individual could be identified if the full unredacted agreement was disclosed.
+The Commissioner therefore considers it likely that there will be individuals who would be able to associate any part of the redacted information, if disclosed, with a specific person. - 22.
 In a recent finding (Beckles v Information Commissioner EA/2011/0073 & 0074; September 2011) the Information Tribunal reiterated that disclosure is to the public at large and that identifiable means identifiable to any third party who might relate the released information to his or her knowledge and experience.
 The Tribunal considered that the number of colleagues or friends who would be aware that a particular individual had settled a claim with the public authority within the specified time scale to be relevant in that case.

-- 21. Colleagues or acquaintances of an identifiable person may, through their contact with that person, know something of the circumstances of that person's departure.
-They may not know the full details, however, nor be aware of the existence of a compromise agreement, or any settlement amount agreed.
-It is clear to the Commissioner that these are essentially private matters which ought to remain private and, if disclosure would enable others to deduce some or all of these matters, that is likely to be of some importance to the person concerned and would be an undesirable consequence of disclosure. - 22.
-Furthermore, the second element of the requested information (the list of reasons why it was entered into) would, if disclosed, serve to further 'narrow the field of search' and therefore make identification of an individual through the disclosure more likely. - 23.
-The Commissioner considers that it is likely there will be people in possession of information which might enable identification, including present and former members of the Trust's staff and former colleagues of the individual concerned. - 24.
-The release of the requested information (even with the name and date redacted) may therefore lead to identification and be detrimental to the person involved.
+- 23. Colleagues or acquaintances of an identifiable person may, through their contact with that person, know something of the circumstances of that person's departure.
+They may be aware of the existence of a compromise agreement, but not know any personal details including any settlement amount agreed.
+It is clear to the Commissioner that these are essentially private matters which ought to remain private.
+If disclosure would enable others to link any personal detail to the individual concerned, that is likely to be of some importance to that person and would be an undesirable consequence of disclosure. - 24.
+Furthermore, the Commissioner considers that the second element of the requested information (the list of reasons why it was entered into) would, if disclosed, serve to further 'narrow the field of search' and therefore make identification of an individual through the disclosure more likely. - 25.
+The Trust is prepared to acknowledge in this case that one compromise agreement has been agreed over the past ten years and is prepared to disclose that part of the agreement which does not allow any identification of the individual concerned or reveal any personal information.
+The Commissioner considers that should any personal detail be disclosed it is likely there will be people in possession of information which might enable them to explicitly link the further detail to the individual concerned.
+Such people include present and former members of the Trust's staff and former colleagues of the individual concerned. - 26.
+The release of the full unredacted agreement may therefore lead to identification or enable the information to be linked to a specific individual and so be detrimental to the person involved.